denniscwylie/sarks/sarks_vignette.md

 ## 1.6 Varying SArKS parameters

-You may be wondering what the point of the filters object created in the SArKS workflow is, as it seems to specify the halfWindow ad spatialLength parameters in a manner redundant to their specification in the Sarks constructor.
-Aside from the specification of the minGini parameter, the motivation for this step is that we usually don’t know exactly what halfWindow or spatialLength values will yield the most useful output (and the answer to these questions will be different for different data sets and different questions).
+You may be wondering what the point of the `filters` object created in the SArKS workflow is, as it seems to specify the `halfWindow` and `spatialLength` parameters in a manner redundant to their specification in the `Sarks` constructor.
+Aside from the specification of the `minGini` parameter, the motivation for this step is that we usually don’t know exactly what `halfWindow` or `spatialLength` values will yield the most useful output (and the answer to these questions will be different for different data sets and different questions).

-To address this, we can use sarksFilters to test a variety of combinations of halfWindow and spatialLength (and, if so desired, minGini as well) values like so:
+To address this, we can use `sarksFilters` to test a variety of combinations of `halfWindow` and `spatialLength` (and, if so desired, `minGini` as well) values like so:

 ```R
 filters <- sarksFilters(